-- Register the GUI tracer - Using a call to guitracer/0, hooks are installed that replace the normal command-line driven tracer with a graphical front-end. - Register PceEmacs for editing files From your initialisation file. you can load emacs/swi_prolog that cause edit/1 to use the built-in PceEmacs editor.
+- Register the GUI tracer

+- Using a call to guitracer/0, hooks are installed that replace the normal command-line driven tracer with a graphical front-end.

+- Register PceEmacs for editing files

+From your initialisation file, you can load emacs/swi_prolog that cause ed

+From your initialisation file. you can load emacs/swi_prolog that cause edit/1 to use the built-in PceEmacs editor.